 - if you are not the sole owner or co-owner of the property at which you are registering, one of the following should be enclosed:

 - consent by your landlord (owner) or all co-owners, certified by a notary public (if the property at which the person is registering permanent residence is co-owned by several persons).
-The landlord may issue their consent directly in front of the officer on duty at the administrative affairs window of the competent police department or station or electronically, through the e-Citizens system (https://esuglasnost.mup.hr/) if they possess credentials of the highest security level (Level 4)
+The landlord may issue their consent directly in front of the officer on duty at the administrative affairs window of the competent police department or station or electronically, through the e-Citizens system (https://esuglasnost.mup.hr/) if they possess high level of assurance credential

 - person that concluded a lease agreement with the landlord that has been certified by a notary public may enclose this agreement, in which case the landlord’s consent is not required